Enrollment full for the Summer 2018 Session

 Interns for the 2018 Summer Session

 Sydney Cimarolli is completing her senior year at Webster Groves High School.
 Sydney has been a part of the Gifted Arts since 2012.
 She was a finalist in the Labute New Theater Festival in 2015 and received a Gold and Silver key in the 2017 Scholastic Art and Writing Awards.
 Aside from writing, Sydney enjoys reading, acting, and hiking.
-In 2018, Sydney will be attending American University.
+In 2018, Sydney is attending American University.

 Olivia Bickford is entering her senior year at Webster Groves High School.
 She has been in Gifted Arts since the summer before seventh grade.
 Olivia is involved in Webster Groves High A Cappella and has been featured in the school’s literary magazine, The Branch.
 She was an intern last summer in Gifted Arts and is looking forward to returning this summer.